PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/03-phenology_and_date_predictions.md

 ## Overview

-This section turns projected crop identities into dated events to combine what is going to be grown with when its going to happen. `phenology_projection.R` produces leaf-on and leaf-off dates for every projected crop cycle, and `planting_harvest_projection.R` produces the planting and harvest predictions.
+This section turns projected crop identities into dated events to combine what is going to be grown with when its going to happen. `phenology_projection.R` produces leaf-on and leaf-off dates for every projected perennial crop cycle, and `planting_harvest_projection.R` produces the planting and harvest predictions.

 Both are downstream of the crop predictions and this workflow does not include any sampling.
 All predictions